 There are different ways available in Android OS core APIs to make apps searchable by Google.

 1. Enabling deep links for app content – This allows Google to crawl into your app content and makes your app available in Google search results.
-In order to embed deep linking into Android app, modify your Android app manifest file to listen to incoming data from your website URI through Google search and respond to it appropriately to take user to content page within your app.
+In order to embed deep linking into Android app, modify your Android app manifest file to listen to incoming data from your website URI through Google search and respond to it appropriately to take the user to the content page within your app.
 This process involves the following steps:

 Add <ACTION_VIEW> intent in Manifest.
-Specify one or more <data> tags for URI scheme.
+Specify one or more <data> tags for the URI scheme.
 One tag should include android: scheme attribute.
 You can specify multiple activities for same URI scheme and have different path prefixes mentioned for each activity which decides activity to open for different URI paths.
-Along with this, make activity Browsable specified intent filter can be opened from web browser and this is mandatory step for deep linking.
+Along with this, make activity Browsable specified intent filter can be opened from a web browser and this is a mandatory step for deep linking.
 Once all these intent filters are mentioned in app manifest, Android routes any Intent that matches specified URI.

 2. App indexing using Google indexing – Indexing your app through Google Play Store allows Google crawler to show your app content link in Google search.
 Simply add intent filters for URIs in the app manifest file, write the logic for handling intents for incoming data and associate your app to your website either using Google search console or Google play store.
 Once this association is done, Google starts indexing URLs to your app.
 It basically matches web URLs to intent patterns mentioned in your Android app manifest.

 You can annotate your web pages alongside mobile app content.
-Consider the example of food recipe app which provides different recipes to the user.
-If user searches for some recipe from mobile and if your app has embedded deep linking, app link will appear in search results and one click can simply bring your user into your app.
+Consider the example of a food recipe app which provides different recipes to the user.
+If a user searches for some recipe from mobile and if your app has embedded deep linking, app link will appear in search results and one click can simply bring your user into your app.

 Consider your app provides details of restaurants or any other local business.
 If a user searches for any restaurant or other local business and your app have embedded deep linking, it would appear in search results.

-For entertainment apps that include shopping, recreation, travel and hotel reservations, deep linking is highly beneficial as it would send users to a specific product, offer or a promo page – which would have a great impact over conversion rates and ultimately higher sales.
+For entertainment apps that include shopping, recreation, travel, and hotel reservations, deep linking is highly beneficial as it would send users to a specific product, offer or a promo page – which would have a great impact over conversion rates and ultimately higher sales.
 With Android app deep linking, the greatest benefit for mobile app marketers and app developers is to direct their users to the specific location within their apps simply through a dedicated link.
 Here are the other benefits: